 Uplift Community High School is a public high school in Chicago.
 The principal of Uplift Community High School is Stephanie Yvette Moore.
-465 students attend Uplift Community High School and identify as Black, non-Hispanic; Asian/Pacific Islander; and Asian.
-8% of the Uplift Community High School students have "limited English proficiency."
+465 students attend Uplift Community High School and are mostly Black, non-Hispanic; Asian/Pacific Islander; and Asian.
+8% of the Uplift Community High School students are "limited in English proficiency."
 99% of the 465 students here are classified as "economically disadvantaged", and 96% are paying reduced lunch prices.
 The student to teacher ratio at Uplift Community High School is 12:1.
 Early College High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama

 |Native Hawaiian or Other Pacific Islander||0.2%||%|

 |Students eligible for free or reduced-price lunch program||96%||73%|